atharva25bce10426-cyber/Python_projects/README.md

 # Python_projects

-## simple calculator
+## Simple calculator
-addition
+Addition,
-subtraction
+Subtraction,
-multiplication
+Multiplication,
-division
+Division

-### aim
+### Aim
-to be able to calculate different calculations of two numbers
+To be able to calculate different calculations of two numbers